Corvus333-dev/SkinCancer/README.md

 funnel-like architecture of three dense layers, with node counts and dropout rates halved sequentially. `swish` activations were used instead of `relu` to mitigate 'dead neuron' issues and maintain smoother gradients.

+### Ensemble
+Models with different backbones and/or trained with distinct focal loss parameters exhibited diverse classification behaviors.
+Accordingly, six models were selected for ensembling based on CNN architecture and subtle focal loss variations to stabilize predictions and reduce variance.

 ### Training Loop
 This iterative workflow was employed to balance computational efficiency with manual oversight during model development: